diego1401/Sorghum100-CultivarId/README.md

 # Sorghum100-CultivarId
 Code, Report and Presentation of my solution to the Sorghum -100 Cultivar Identification - FGVC 9 Kaggle Competition

+# Before running

+Must download data from https://www.kaggle.com/competitions/sorghum-id-fgvc-9/data Put data in a folder named "data".
+Create empty folders "embeddings", "models", "plots" and "Submissions" for the rest of the experiments.

 # Explanation of all files and folders